openforis/collect-earth-online-doc/docs/setup/joining.rst

 Navigating the list of institutions & institution pages
 -------------------------------------------------------

-1. A list of all institutions is displayed on the **Home** page.

-2. If you are logged in, this list is broken into two: **Your Affiliations** and **Other Institutions**. **Your Affiliations** are institutions to which you belong.
+A list of all institutions is displayed on the **Home** page.
+If you are logged in, this list is broken into two: **Your Affiliations** and **Other Institutions**. **Your Affiliations** are institutions to which you belong.

-3. Clicking on an institutions’ name expands a list of all active **Projects** for the Institution.
-Clicking on these projects will take you to the project’s Data Collection page (see Part 4).
+1. Clicking on an institutions' name expands a list of all active **Projects** for the Institution.
+Clicking on these projects will take you to the project's Data Collection page (see >>Part 4).

 .. thumbnail:: ../images/joining1.png
    :title: Clicking on an institution's name.
    :group: joining_institution

-4. Next to each institution’s name is a **[VISIT]** button.
+2. Next to each institution’s name is a **[VISIT]** button.
 Clicking on this will open the **Institution** page.

-5. On any Institution info page, you can find:
+3. On any Institution info page, you can find:

     i.
 The institution’s logo, which when clicked will take you to the institution’s website link,